logicmonitor/lm-powershell-module/Documentation/Get-LMConfigSource.md

 ```

 ### -Name
-Specifies the name of the configuration source to retrieve.
+The name of the configuration source to retrieve.
-This parameter is mutually exclusive with the Id and Filter parameters.
+This parameter is part of a mutually exclusive parameter set.

 ```yaml
 Type: String